dinhtuanphan/DataScienceCapstone/presentationSlideDeck.md

 - Sample data was tokenized and cleaned using the **tm** package and regular expressions by **gsub** function

-- Sample data was converted to lowercase, removed all non-ascii characters, URLs, email addresses, Twitter handles, hash tags, ordinal numbers, bad words, punctuation and whitespace
+- Sample data was converted to lowercase and performed text cleaning

 - The data was split into different n-grams tokens